yixiao1/Action-Based-Representation-Learning/README.md

 1. The driving results will be saved to your SRL_DATASET_PATH, you could re-define if you want to save to another path

-2. Build a docker with your carla version
+2. Build a docker with your carla version:

+        docker image build -f /.../carla/Util/Docker/Release.Dockerfile -t carlaped /home/yixiao/Carla96ped4/

+    where `-f` is the path to the Realease.Dockerfile (download from [carla github] (https://github.com/carla-simulator/carla/blob/master/Util/Docker/Release.Dockerfile)), `-t` defines the name of the docker you want to created, and /home/yixiao/Carla96ped4/ is the path of Carla package

 3. Set up your CARLA drivng PYTHONPATH: